djrrb/Bungee/documentation/Bungee-design-guide.md

 Warning: This solution requires loading multiple fonts, which will increase bandwidth usage and download times.

+### As an image

-When only single letters or small bits of text are required, an alternative approach is to use a SVG with alternate text.
+When only single letters or small bits of text are required, use a SVG with alternate text specified.

 	<img src="images/layeredText.svg" alt="Layered text" />